thumbtack/thumbprint/CONTRIBUTING.md

 ```
 ├── CHANGELOG.md
+├── README.md
 ├── package.json
 ```

-This is an example of a Thumbprint package that uses React.
-Thumbprint packages that ship SCSS contain a `_index.scss` file instead of `index.js`.

 Thumbprint follows a [traditional GitHub workflow](https://guides.github.com/introduction/flow/).
 This means that you should work in a feature branch and submit a pull request when ready for code review.

-**Tip:** Reference other packages to understand how each file works.

 ### Releasing Thumbprint packages

 [Learn how to release the Thumbprint packages and documentation](https://github.com/thumbtack/thumbprint/blob/master/RELEASING.md).
 This process is done by [Thumbprint maintainers](https://github.com/orgs/thumbtack/teams/design-systems/members) after your code has merged into `master`.

-As always, reach out to [#design-systems](https://teamsanfrancisco.slack.com/messages/C7FLM0ZGU/details/) (internal to Thumbtack employees) if you have questions or feedback.
+As always, reach out to [#design-systems](https://teamsanfrancisco.slack.com/messages/C7FLM0ZGU/details/) (internal to Thumbtack employees) or [create an issue](https://github.com/thumbtack/thumbprint/issues) if you have questions or feedback.